 At the end of the installation process, the installation program prints the status of the installation along with the installed J2EE agent information.
 The information that the program displays can be very useful.
-For example, the program displays the agent instance name, which is needed when configuring a remote instance.
+For example, the program displays the agent instance name, which is required when configuring a remote instance.
 The program also displays the location of specific files, which can be of great importance.
-In fact, you might want to view the installation log file once the installation is complete, before performing the post-installation steps as described in Chapter 4, "Post-Installation Tasks of Policy Agent 2.2 for Sun Java System Application Server 8.1."
+In fact, you might want to view the installation log file once the installation is complete, before performing the post-installation steps as described in Chapter 4, "Post-Installation Tasks of Policy Agent 2.2 for Oracle Application Server 10g."